xynyx/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone... except with a FAR better mascot.
 And that's what's <i>really</i> important, isn't it?

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+This project built upon my HTML, CSS, JS, jQuery and AJAX front-end skills, as well as my Node, Express and MongoDB back-end skills.

 ## Getting Started